 Existing utility apparatus can throw a real spanner in the works when it comes to developing or buying land.
 It can also limit the value and development potential; we help our clients capitalise on statutory processes to open up development opportunities.

-Many developers obtain a quotation to divert lines from the utility company first, and then seek to reduce the quote by as much as possible.
+Many developers obtain a quotation to divert lines from the utility company first, then our utilities service team seeks to reduce the quote by as much as possible.
 We flip this process on its head and review the legal basis on which the apparatus exists, then use statutory procedures to pass the whole cost of diverting or under-grounding to the utility company, regularly saving our clients multi-millions.
 Otherwise, if for example an overhead line or pylon remains in situ, we negotiate compensation on loss of development value.

 Injurious affection occurs where land and property are adversely affected by statutory schemes causing a decrease in the freehold market value.
 It is a commonly held myth that landowners whose properties are affected by electricity equipment that is held on a wayleave have no right to compensation from the electricity operator.
 The opposite is actually true.
 In some instances, landowners can claim against the electricity companies for this so called “diminution in value” in return for the granting of a permanent right for the apparatus to remain in place.
 This is particularly important to large landowners like institutional and private rural and commercial landlords, and registered providers.
 They have the potential to make significant claims, which is where Gateley’s team in utilities services can help.

 New connections & disconnections

-When it comes to connecting or disconnecting utilities apparatus, we offer a range of services dependant on the client’s requirements, from feasibility reports and the procurement of competitive quotations, to the project management of works.
+When it comes to connecting or disconnecting utility apparatus, we offer a range of utilities services dependant on the client’s requirements, from feasibility reports and the procurement of competitive quotations, to the project management of works.

 - Pre-acquisition of land due diligence: We can provide a range of feasibility studies, helping clients ascertain what services already run through (under or over) the site and whether the required capacity can be brought to site without the need for expensive off-site reinforcement works.